lumitdreiu/website/content/authors/admin/_index.md

 #  url: "https://www.uni.kn"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include how people make decisions and how and why they act.

 interests:
-- Technology and Adaptation of New Technologies
+- Tech and Adaptation of New Technologies
 - Decision-Making, Information Processing, and Risk Taking
-- Information Retrieval
+- Improving User Experiences

 education:
   courses: